awsdocs/amazon-ecs-developer-guide/doc_source/application-metrics-cloudwatch.md

 ## Specifying the AWS Distro for OpenTelemetry sidecar in your task definition<a name="application-metrics-cloudwatch-containerdefinitions"></a>

 The new Amazon ECS console experience simplifies the experience of creating the AWS Distro for OpenTelemetry sidecar container by using the **Use metric collection** option\.
-For more information, see [Creating a task definition using the new console](create-task-definition.md)\.
+For more information, see [Creating a task definition using the console](create-task-definition.md)\.

 If you're not using the Amazon ECS console, you can add the AWS Distro for OpenTelemetry sidecar container to your task definition manually\.
 The following task definition example shows the container definition for adding the AWS Distro for OpenTelemetry sidecar for Amazon CloudWatch integration\.